mapeditor/tiled/docs/manual/python.rst

 .. note::

-    This example does not support the use of group layers, and in fact the script API doesn't support this yet either.
-Any help with maintaining the Python plugin would be very appreciated.
-See `open issues related to Python support`_.
+    This example does not support the use of group layers.

 Debugging Your Script
 ---------------------